 This section lets you know whether you could pay less by switching to a different OVO tariff, or if you’re already on the cheapest one available.
-It explains what we believe your gas and electricity will cost over the year of your contract with OVO – this is known as your ‘personal projection’.
+It explains what we believe your gas and electricity will cost over the year of your contract with OVO – this is known as your ‘future annual cost’.

 Impartial advice and info on switching